 For resort riding, it’s certainly not a requirement.
-But, it can be nice to have to for carrying extra snacks and gear.
+But it can be nice to have for carrying extra snacks and gear or a camera.

-On the other hand, if you’re skiing in the backcountry it’s an absolute must-have.
-You’ll need a backpack to carry safety gear like a beacon and probe.
-As mentioned previously, the packs listed here are not avalanche airbags.
-We’ll cover that separately in the future.
+On the other hand, if you’re skiing in the backcountry, it’s an absolute must-have.
+You’ll need a backpack to carry avalanche safety gear, including your shovel and probe as well as a radio, satellite communication device, and first-aid kit.

 What Should I Carry in My Ski Backpack?

 If you’re heading out of bounds, you’ll need more.
-In addition to a good pair of backcountry skis, the list ranges from a shovel to a beacon.
+In addition to a good pack with the right capacity and features, the list ranges from a down jacket, extra goggles, and ski straps to your shovel and probe.
 We’ve dedicated an entire article to the gear you need to start backcountry skiing.